You may not be able to tell if a car is insured or not, but the police can, just by scanning your number plate.

 If you previously bought an insurance policy for your car and aren’t sure if you’re still covered, it’s possible that your policy has renewed automatically.

-Most insurers will send you a renewal notice and automatically renew your cover if you don’t take action before the policy expires, your insurer may automatically renew your cover.
-If you think this has happened, contacting your insurer and check your bank statements to see if any payments have been made in the past year.
+Most insurers will send you a renewal notice just before your 12-month insurance period ends.
+But if you don’t take action before the policy expires, your insurer may automatically renew your cover.
+If you think this has happened, contact your insurer and check your bank statements to see if any payments have been made in the past year.

 Automatically renewing your policy is often more expensive so it pays to make sure you get the best quotes for car insurance in advance and avoid sorting your insurance at the last minute.

 Some motorists have also been known to buy a new car insurance policy with a different provider without realising that their old policy has automatically renewed.
 This has resulted in two separate policies on the one car.
 As well as potentially causing complications in the event of a claim, this also means the policyholder is paying more than they should be as only one policy can be valid at any time.